CoreMedia/feedback-hub-adapter-tutorial/error_handling.md

 ### Feedback Hub Error Codes

-First, you need to create an `enum` class which implements `FeedbackHubErrorCode`.
+First, you need to create an `enum` class which implements the interface `FeedbackHubErrorCode`.
 Inside this `enum`, you can declare error codes for all errors that might raise inside your provider or adapter.
-We stick with one common error code in our example:
+For example, we could declare one common error code:

 ```java
 enum WordCounterFeedbackHubErrorCode implements FeedbackHubErrorCode {